What are the Signs of Ovulation?

 -

 Breast tenderness.
-Changing hormone levels around ovulation may cause sore nipples or tender breasts.6 This pain may be barely noticeable for some women but other may experience it so severely that they cannot wear tight-fitting clothing.6
+Changing hormone levels around ovulation may cause sore nipples or tender breasts.6 This pain may be barely noticeable for some women but others may experience it so severely that they cannot wear tight-fitting clothing.6

 -